 What’s the difference between liability and full coverage car insurance?

-Liability is basic car insurance, and it only pays for damage to others.
+Liability insurance is basic car insurance coverage, and it only pays for damage to others.
 Purchasing full coverage car insurance will cover you in more situations than liability alone, largely by the addition of coverage for your car.

 Liability-onlyFull coverage